Save an average of 30% on your flood insurance in just three minutes.

 A flood refers to damage from water that comes from outside the home.
 For example, if water seeps into a basement after overflowing from a nearby waterway.

-Speak with a licenced broker at DirectRate.ca to review flood insurance coverage requirements to figure out what type is right for your home.
+Speak with a licensed broker at DirectRate.ca to review flood insurance coverage requirements to figure out what type is right for your home.

 An increasing number of homeowners in Canada have overland flooding insurance because their homes are being threatened more often by severe weather.